swihart/Biowulf-R-with-valgrind-instrumentation-2/README.md

 ---

 ## Stray Observations
-  * seems I needed LIBnn=lib for the configure step
+  * seems I needed `LIBnn=lib` for the configure step
   * seems like I need only one dash for the configure options involving valgrind
-  * ./configure would run but error "configure: error: PCRE2 library and headers are required, or use --with-pcre1 and PCRE >= 8.32 with UTF-8 support" which google led me to [SO](https://unix.stackexchange.com/a/653785/117378).
+  * `./configure` would run but error "configure: error: PCRE2 library and headers are required, or use --with-pcre1 and PCRE >= 8.32 with UTF-8 support" which google led me to [SO](https://unix.stackexchange.com/a/653785/117378).
 The following *did* *not* work.
-However, adding option `-with-pcre1` did!
+However, adding option `-with-pcre1` did work!

 ```
  wget https://ftp.pcre.org/pub/pcre/pcre2-10.37.tar.gz